kesouder/Recipes-Analysis/README.md

 # Baseline Model
 My model will use the ‘minutes’ and ‘n_ingredients’ column of the data frame to predict the ‘cals’ variable.
 The features I’m using in my model are ‘n_ingredients’ which is the number of ingredients for each recipe, and ‘minutes’ which is the amount of time it takes to prepare the recipe.
 Both variables are quantitative.
 I’ve transformed the ‘minutes’ column using the log function because I wanted to make more accurate predictions with minutes and the number of calories in a recipe.
 I’ve transformed the ‘n_ingredients’ column with the PolynomialFeature() method because I figured there was not a linear relationship between calories and the number of ingredients.
 The performance of this model is not very thorough or accurate.
 I believe this model is not good because it only used two variables that were both quantitative.
-Since I’m trying to predict the number of calories per recipe, I should also consider other values from the 'mutrients' column, not just how many ingredients and the recipe’s cooking time.
+Since I’m trying to predict the number of calories per recipe, I should also consider other values from the 'nutrition' column, not just how many ingredients and the recipe’s cooking time.

 # Final Model